Mayshing47/shopfront/README.md

-My ecommerce website for beginners using react js
+My ecommerce website for beginners using typescript, css, react js.